-Two Days before your procedure: Begin your clear liquid diet.
-You will continue the clear liquids all day.
+Two Days before your procedure:

+Begin your clear liquid diet.
+You will be on clear liquids all day.
 Clear liquids are those that you can see through.
 Avoid all solid foods starting today.
 Be sure to look at the tips on page 2 to help you today.

-DIABETIC PATIENTS: Take one-half dose of your diabetic medication, at your normally scheduled time(s)
+DIABETIC PATIENTS: Take one half dose of your diabetic medication, at your normally scheduled time.
+Consult your endocrinologist with any questions.